unixunion/deblox-deployer/README.md

 * mycluster.audit
 * mycluster.reports

+Deployer uses vertx's default module searche mechanism, which searches maven repos for modules. see `repos.txt` in the resources directory.

 ### Hazelcast
 See Hazelcast's documentation on configuring your cluster.
 Make sure your cluster.xml is placed within $VERTX_HOME/conf eg: `/opt/vertx-2.0.0-final/conf`